Visions (2015 film)

-Visions is a 2015 American supernatural horror film directed by Kevin Greutert.
-It is written by Lucas Susan.
+Visions is a 2015 American supernatural horror film directed and edited by Kevin Greutert.
+It is written by Lucas Sussman.
 Jason Blum serves as a producer through his production company Blumhouse Productions.
 The film stars Isla Fisher, Anson Mount, Gillian Jacobs, Jim Parsons, Joanna Cassidy, and Eva Longoria.
 It was released by Universal Pictures through video on demand on January 19, 2016, prior to being released through home media formats on February 2, 2016.

 Plot

 David Maddox consoles his wife Eveleigh as she regains consciousness in a hospital.
 Eveleigh recalls being in a fatal car accident that killed a child in the other vehicle.

-A year later, Eveleigh (now three months pregnant) and David prepare to reopen a vineyard they purchased in Paso Robles, California.
-The area’s top wine distributor, Helena Knoll, attends a party thrown for the couple.
-During the party, Eveleigh finds her muttering in a strange trance while alone inside their house.
+A year later, Eveleigh – now three months pregnant – and David prepare to reopen a vineyard they purchased in Paso Robles, California.
+The area's top wine distributor, Helena Knoll, attends a party thrown for the couple.
+During the party, Eveleigh finds Helena muttering in a strange trance while alone inside their house.

 Eveleigh begins suffering from nightmares and hallucinations and comes to believe something supernatural may be haunting her or the house.
-Eveleigh starts attending a yoga class where she makes friends with a pregnant woman named Sadie.
+She begins attending a yoga class where she makes friends with another pregnant woman named Sadie.
 Sadie accompanies Eveleigh on a visit to the realtor, Glenn Barry.
-Glenn reports that the vineyard house has no horrible history but tells Eveleigh that she may wish to research prior owners, the Porters, for answers regarding possible paranormal activity.
+Glenn reports that the vineyard house has no horrible history, but tells Eveleigh that she may wish to research prior owners – the Porters – for answers regarding possible paranormal activity.

 Eveleigh's visions intensify.
 Worried that her PTSD has returned and is to blame for her hallucinations, David and Eveleigh's OB/GYN Dr. Mathison insist that she resume taking the anti-depressants she previously stopped due to pregnancy.
 Eveleigh reluctantly relents and the visions finally cease.
 Several months later, Eveleigh reconnects with Sadie, who convinces Eveleigh to stop taking her medication.
-Eveleigh's haunting visions return, and she also begins suspecting a secret conspiracy against her with David possibly being involved in.
+Eveleigh's haunting visions return and she also begins suspecting a secret conspiracy against her, with David possibly being involved.

-Eveleigh contacts Jane Porter after learning that she had been researching ghosts and poltergeists.
-Jane leads Eveleigh back to Helena Knoll to ask about the trance she had at the party.
+After learning that she has been researching ghosts and poltergeists, Eveleigh contacts Jane Porter.
+Jane leads Eveleigh back to Helena to ask about the trance she had at the party.
 Also sensitive to supernatural phenomena, Helena accompanies Eveleigh to the ruins of a destroyed home that previously existed on the vineyard's property.
 Both women experience a vision.
-Helena tells Eveleigh that psychic violence can echo throughout time and some kind of paranormal activity imprinted itself upon the land.
+Helena tells Eveleigh that psychic violence can echo throughout time and some kinds of paranormal activity imprinted itself on the land.
 Helena collapses suddenly.
-Before dying, Helena says to Eveleigh, “It’s not what you think.
-It’s you.”
+Before dying, Helena says to Eveleigh: "It's not what you think.
+It's you."